gsanroma/gsanroma.github.io/_posts/2019-02-23-pysurfer-offscreen-rendering.md

   - FreeSurfer
 ---

-[Pysurfer](https://pysurfer.github.io/) is a Python package to display brain cortical surfaces with arbitrary quantitative overlays.
+[Pysurfer](https://pysurfer.github.io/) is a Python package to display brain cortical surfaces with color overlays.
-In the backend, it uses the graphics card to generate the graphics via OpenGL.
+In its most common configuration, it needs a working graphics card and physical display to generate the graphics via OpenGL.
-As result, you need access to a physical display to generate graphics, which makes it impossible to use in a remote (headless) server.
+Therefore, you need to do some tweaking if you want to use in a remote (headless) server.
-In this post, I explain with detail how to set up offscreen rendering with Pysurfer.
+In this post, I explain how to set up offscreen rendering with Pysurfer.
-A docker file is available [here](/files/Dockerfile.cos7) that reproduces all the steps in detail.
+A docker file reproducing all the steps in detail is available [here](/files/Dockerfile.cos7).

 Pysurfer uses [Mayavi](https://docs.enthought.com/mayavi/mayavi/) to generate the graphics, which in turn relies on `vtk`.
 Mayavi offers 3 possible solutions for offscreen rendering [here](https://docs.enthought.com/mayavi/mayavi/tips.html#off-screen-rendering).